 How Do You Calculate Your Personal Creatine Dosage

-During the loading phase take 0.3 grams of creatine for each kilogram that you weigh.
-Reduce the dosage to 0.03 grams of creatine per kilogram of body weight during the maintenance phase; 10-times less.
+The loading, phase takes 0.3 g. for each kilogram that you weigh.
+Reduce the dosage to 0.03 g. per kilogram of body weight during the maintenance phase; 10-times less.

-Creatine is rather insoluble.
-Five grams of creatine requires at least 13 ounces (385 mLs) of liquid to go completely into solution.
+It is rather insoluble.
+Five grams requires at least 13 ounces (385 mLs) of liquid to go completely into the solution.
 Therefore, mix your creatine in at least 13-16 ounces (474 mLs) of liquid.

 When is the Best Time to Take Creatine

 Take one part of your loading dose and your entire maintenance dose immediately after exercise.
 Include carbohydrates and protein in these meals.
-If you aren’t doing the loading phase, then just take your calculated creatine dosage.
+If you aren’t doing the loading period, then just take your calculated dosage.

 Do You Need to Take Creatine Every Day?

-Your creatine stores won’t empty in a day or two if you miss a creatine dose.
-It takes about a month for your creatine stores to return to normal.
+Your creatine stores won’t empty in a day or two if you miss a daily dose.
+It takes about a month for your stores to return to normal.

 The Washout Phase – When to Stop Taking Creatine

-After 4-6 weeks of supplementation, stop taking creatine.
+After 4-6 weeks of supplementation, stop taking.
 This allows your body to recover and return to normal levels.
 This phase lasts for about 1 month.
-Some research has shown that creatine levels drop in muscle even with continual supplementation.
+Some research has shown that levels drop in muscle even with continual supplementation.
 This is reason alone to stop using creatine for a short period so that the effects and levels and results can be achieved again.

 This is a good little summary of creatine monohydrate by About.com